TomasCharvat1/UNIX-course/README.md

 ### The distribution of DP over the genome and per chromosome

-Following script will rond the position of each measured DP by 10000 and subsequently calculate the mean for each set of 1000 bases.
+Following script will round the position of each measured DP by 10000 and subsequently calculate the mean for each set of 1000 bases.
 We then plot it

 ```
 data %>%